kensho-technologies/graphql-compiler/README.rst

 Generating the SQLAlchemy :code:`Table` objects
 '''''''''''''''''''''''''''''''''''''''''''''''

-There are two standard workflows when working with SQLAlchemy :code:`Table` objects define the tables in python and then `create them in the underlying database
+There are two standard workflows when working with SQLAlchemy :code:`Table` objects: define the :code:`Table` objects in python and then `create them in the underlying database
 <https://docs.sqlalchemy.org/en/13/core/metadata.html#creating-and-dropping-database-tables>`__
-or, if the tables are already exist, simply `reflect them from the database
+or, if the tables are already exist in the database, simply `reflect them
 <https://docs.sqlalchemy.org/en/13/core/reflection.html#reflecting-database-objects>`__.

 Regardless of the way the :code:`Table` objects are generated, each :code:`Table` object must have